Will Perry

 Will has a busy practice in competition, consumer, data protection, EU, human rights, information, public and regulatory law.
 He acts for major businesses, NGOs, regulators, central government departments and legally aided individuals.

-Will’s public and human rights experience includes Supreme Court appeals on the interpretation of retrospective changes to the law following the Grenfell Tower fire and the scope of ministers’ national security powers; human rights challenges concerning positive obligations on environmental regulators, the protections for leaseholders in response to the building safety crisis, the leasehold reform legislation, and the DWP’s use of AI and algorithmic technology to identify benefit fraud; commercial and regulatory public law proceedings about the UK’s emergency services network, the award of the of Fourth National Lottery Licence and revenues earned by energy companies; and central government policy challenges concerning the decision to cancel a £2.4bn PFI and the publication of the Biomass Strategy.
+Will’s public and human rights experience includes Supreme Court appeals on the interpretation of retrospective changes to the law following the Grenfell Tower fire, the scope of ministers’ national security powers, and environmental access to justice; human rights cases concerning positive obligations on environmental regulators, the protections for leaseholders in response to the building safety crisis, the leasehold reform legislation, and the DWP’s use of AI and algorithmic technology to identify benefit fraud; commercial and regulatory public law proceedings about a £205m subsidy for Cardiff Airport, the UK’s emergency services network, the award of the Fourth National Lottery Licence and revenues earned by energy companies; and central government challenges concerning the release of a high-profile prisoner, the justiciability of unincorporated copyright treaties, the decision to cancel a £2.4bn PFI, a ban on heather burning, and the publication of the Biomass Strategy.
 Will was formerly a Judicial Assistant in the Administrative Court.

 His competition law experience includes collective actions concerning mobile phone contracts, postal services, ‘Batterygate’ issues with iPhones, and the Steam PC games store; private claims concerning the Google Android mobile operating system and access to Premier League betting data; and mergers, including the proposed Adobe/Figma merger.

-Will acts in a range of data and information rights matters, including private data protection and privacy proceedings (e.g. cases for a number of asylum seekers whose phones were seized on arrival in the UK, and for a sitting cost judge), unled freedom of information appeals (e.g. in cases concerning civilian deaths caused by UK airstrikes, the rights of parents to see sex education teaching materials, and Cabinet Office polling on attitudes to the Union) and enforcement action by the Information Commissioner (e.g. into betting companies accessing pupil data).
+Will acts in a range of data and information rights matters, including private data protection and privacy proceedings, e.g. in cases for asylum seekers whose phones were seized on arrival in the UK, a sitting cost judge faced with a subject access request, and NHS England’s processing of patient data; unled freedom of information appeals, e.g. in cases concerning civilian deaths caused by UK airstrikes, the rights of parents to see sex education teaching materials, and Cabinet Office polling on attitudes to the Union; and enforcement action by the Information Commissioner, e.g. into betting companies accessing pupil data.

 Will has a particular interest in digital regulation.
-He has advised on the Online Safety Act, the Digital Markets Unit legislation, Telecommunications (Security) Act, the E-Commerce Regulations and other legislative frameworks; is the co-author of the ‘AI and Public Law’ chapter of the Second Edition of The Law of Artificial Intelligence (Sweet & Maxwell); in 2023 undertook a Pegasus Scholarship at Electronic Frontier Foundation, one of the world’s leading non-profits defending digital human and consumer rights; and in 2020 was seconded to the Media and Online Safety Team within DCMS.
+He has advised on the Online Safety Act, the Digital Markets Unit legislation, Telecommunications (Security) Act, the E-Commerce Regulations and other legislative frameworks; is the co-author of the ‘AI and Public Law’ chapter of the Second Edition of The Law of Artificial Intelligence (Sweet & Maxwell); in 2023 undertook a Pegasus Scholarship at Electronic Frontier Foundation, one of the world’s leading non-profits defending digital human and consumer rights; and in 2020 was seconded to the Media and Online Safety Team within the Department for Digital, Culture, Media & Sport.

 Will is regularly instructed in a range of public law proceedings, including commercial and regulatory public law challenges, complex human rights claims, environmental judicial reviews, central government policy challenges, cases with a national security dimension, and matters at the intersection of other areas of law (e.g. competition, consumer, data protection, subsidy control and trade law).